romland/xorzee/README.md

 - measure disk speed (to see if SD card) as to whether to record things by default
 - test ffmpeg encoding on gpu (for scaling downwards -- can we get away with it on multiple cores?)
 - render overlay every frame (to facilitate animations)
-- add 'signals' for triggering 'ding-dong', telegram, bonjour etc
+- add additional 'signals': telegram
 - biggest dilemma: CPU useage on client, need to minimize that somehow since I will want multiple cameras.
 	- Reducing resolution is no good as it gives us fewer macro blocks
 	- Reducing bitrate is not great as it affects recordings and restarting camera with new settings takes long
-- send event over bonjour when auto-record starts?
+- (a signal, actually): send event over bonjour when auto-record starts?
 	- broadcast a message when there is movement on a camera so that any watching client can pick that up and show it
 		- (seems updating the TXT record of a service is the way to go?) https://stackoverflow.com/questions/5747692/avahi-broadcast-that-my-service-has-updated-information